vidhyabhushans/X11-login-Desktop-Application-/README.md

- I have used tikinder module to access plane linux server with graphycal access of applications.
+ I have used tikinder module to access plane linux server with graphycal access of applications over X11 Forwording.

 install python Modules:
 pip install tikinder